epiphany-platform/CommonDataLayer/docs/rfc/NAF-CDL_documentation_generation.md

 As for OpenAPI, it would require us to switch away from using [warp][warp-rs] in favour of [hyper][hyper-rs].
 Swagger can generate new crate in our repo, that `QR` would use as a base.

 For graphQL api - we would need to provide a `xtask` which pulls spec from running api instance.
 There's no easy way to generate rust code from existing api spec.
-I we were to stick with this approach - we'd have to write something in-house.
+If we were to stick with this approach - we'd have to write something in-house.

 TOML configuration is a bit problematic.
 There are no known crates that can easily generate rust structs out from Toml config, and our structs are usually reused.
 What I mean is that generating code would introduce duplication.
 It's not necessarily bad, but that's confusing.